mattf1n/public-web-face-authentication/DESIGN.md

 ### Welcome

 We used Jinja to welome users by name when they log in.
 We took a screenshot of the my.harvard page to act as a fun background.
+We decided to do this instead of taking its source code because the source code had many links to multiple other css, Javscript files.
+We added invisible buttons around the logo on the top left corner and the sign out in the top right corner which redirects the user to login.
+We also added a log out button to make it more obvious.
 We decided to log the user back out immediately when loading the page so that a simple refresh will bring the user back to the login page.

-- Add logout button